BonoboPLC/lojjo_wiki/administration/games/lottery.md

 This lets you have an ever increasing Jackpot until it's won.

 **If Prize Roll over is disabled,** then any excess funds are recovered back in to the Commissions Earned account.

+## Random Number Generator

+All Lottery games use our Random Number Generator which is indepently tested and certified by a third party.

+You can alternatively setup feeds to use your own RNG, manual draws or other sources.